xwmx/nb/README.md

 Usage:
   nb remote
   nb remote remove
-  nb remote set <url> [-f | --force]
+  nb remote set <url> [<branch>]

 Subcommands:
-  (default)     Print the remote URL for the notebook. remove        Remove the remote URL from the notebook. set           Set the remote URL for the notebook.
+  (default)     Print the remote URL and branch for the notebook. remove        Remove the remote URL from the notebook. set           Set the remote URL and branch for the notebook.

-Options:
-  -f, --force   Skip the confirmation prompt.

 Description:
-  Get, set, and remove the remote repository URL for the current notebook.
+  Get, set, and remove a notebook's remote repository URL and branch.

 Examples:
   nb remote set https://github.com/example/example.git